-It’s always helpful if you bring along your mobile phone so that we will be able to contact you easily.
+It’s always helpful if you bring along your mobile phone so that we are able to contact you easily.
 To use a mobile phone in a German network, it needs to support the GSM standard (used all over Europe).
 The German country code is +49.

 The currency used in Germany and many European countries (except Switzerland) is the Euro.
-Money can be exchanged at airports or at local banks.
-Credit cards (e.g. Visa, Mastercard) and Maestro/EC cards can be used to withdraw money from ATMs (called “Geldautomaten”) using your PIN.
+Money can be exchanged at airports.
+Credit cards (e.g. Visa, Mastercard) and Maestro/EC cards can be used to withdraw money from ATMs (called ‘Geldautomaten’) using your PIN.
 Please check the map to see where to find the nearest ATMs.
 Cheques and traveller cheques have become rather uncommon and are hardly accepted anywhere.

 In case of an emergency at the main meeting venue, please contact the staff.
 Please note that our staff is not authorised to hand out any medication.
 A paramedic team is present at the meeting venue and can help with all health-related issues.
-If you have an emergency at a different location, please either contact any of the staff if present, or call 112, the official emergency number that will work in all of the EU countries and in Switzerland.
-During the meeting, all young scientists will be covered by a health insurance policy provided by the organisers.
+If you have an emergency at a different location, please either contact any of the staff present or call 112, the official emergency number that will work in all of the EU countries and in Switzerland.
+During the meeting, young scientists studying outside of Germany will be covered by a health insurance policy provided by the organisers.

 The Meeting App

 There is a conference app for #LINO19.
 All the information from this post can also be found there (…and more!).
 For an in-depth explanation on how to get started with the app, please refer to my colleague Christoph’s guide.